arpansahu/numerical/Readme.md

 -Implemented Simple Numeric Calculator

-1. built home generic view
-2. Used JQuery for making html Dynamic
+1. Used JQuery for making html Dynamic
-3. Built Beautiful UI
+2. Built Beautiful UI
-4. Used SoftUI
+3. Used SoftUI
-5. Used Bootstrap
+4. Used Bootstrap
-6. Build Calculator Operations +, -, *, / as well as brackets are evaluated
+5. Build Calculator Operations +, -, *, / as well as brackets are evaluated
-7. It will give error if brackets are not balanced or if we send empty equation.
+6. It will give error if brackets are not balanced or if we send empty equation.

 ## Tech Stack